fmottes/stochastix/docs/api/index.md

 **Simulation**

 *   [`stochastix.stochsimsolve`][stochsimsolve] : Main simulation entry point.
 Solve a stochastic initial value problem with a given solver.
+*   [`stochastix.faststochsimsolve`][faststochsimsolve] : Fast simulation entry point.
+Solve a stochastic initial value problem with a given solver, but stop early if the simulation finishes before reaching `max_steps`.
 *   [`stochastix.SimulationResults`][simulation-results] : Results of a stochastic simulation with utilities (interpolation and cleaning results).
 *   [`stochastix.solvers`][solvers] : Solvers for stochastic simulations.
 *   [`stochastix.controllers`][controllers] : Controllers for stochastic simulations.